sisk-http/website/static/contents/spec/Sisk.Core.Routing.Route.RequestHandlers.md

 public IRequestHandler[]?
 RequestHandlers { get; set; }
 ```

-Gets or sets the RequestHandlers to run before the route's Callback.
+Gets or sets the RequestHandlers to run before the route's Action.